 I saw a patient last week who was suddenly unable to stand or walk the night before I met her, and she was experiencing severe nausea, vomiting and vertigo.
 During my exam, she had signs of a stroke in a certain part of her brain that causes vertigo, but does not cause arm or leg weakness.
 I called 911 from her house during my exam and sent her to the hospital for vertigo emergency care.

-- have a sudden hearing loss (with or without dizziness)
+- have a sudden hearing loss or change in hearing

 It is also recommended to seek urgent medical care if you are experiencing dizziness or vertigo with ringing in your ear to the point of pain or you have persistent dripping of clear, thin fluid from your nose or ears.